qgis/QGIS-Enhancement-Proposals/qep-345-line-symbollayer-blankareas.md

 ## Proposed Solution

-In order to have a proper display of the markers along the line, I propose to:
-- Give user a way to identify blank area where markers are not displayed
+In order to have a proper display of the markers along the line, I propose to give user a way to identify blank areas where markers are not displayed.
-- Use the already existing annotation feature to add, move, rotate or even change marker symbology

 This could look like approximatively this

 ![poc.gif](images/qep345/poc.gif)

+User could then use another point layer with marker symbol to place and rotate other marker where he wants to.

 ### The blank areas